 Do not try to register for classes using the regular NOVA website.
 Dual Enrollment courses are not open to all NOVA students.

 3. Complete any testing needed to place into the dual enrollment courses.

-Students may us their GPA in liu of placement test for the 2021-2022 Academic Year.
+Students may use their GPA in lieu of placement tests for the 2021-2022 Academic Year.
 Students need a 3.0 or higher to enroll in transfer courses or a 2.0 or higher to enroll in non-transfer courses.

-All rising sophomores must have a 3.25 or higher GPA to enroll in a dual enrolled course and complete and exception packet.
+All rising sophomores must have a 3.25 or higher GPA to enroll in a dual-enrolled course and complete an exception packet.

-For the approved alternative assessments for general placement, expected course offerings, and test requirements see the See the Program of Studies.
+For the approved alternative assessments for general placement, expected course offerings, and test requirements see the Program of Studies.